Guaranteed Energy Savings Program

 GESP estimates that each year, public-sector ESPC projects will impact more than 31 million feet of building space, decrease energy consumption by 2.2 percent (4.1 million MMBTU), reduce carbon emissions by 527,266 tons, and create nearly 650 jobs in Minnesota.
 As the 26 projects underway and future GESP-supported projects succeed, GESP is helping the state of Minnesota achieve its savings goal of 20 percent by the year 2020.

-Minnesota delivered technical, financial, and contractual assistance to state agencies to support the implementation of Energy Savings Performance Contracting.
+Minnesota delivers technical, financial, and contractual assistance to state agencies to support the implementation of Energy Savings Performance Contracting.
+GESP is available as a resource to all state agencies, local governments, and school districts in Minnesota.

 To reduce energy intensity in state-owned buildings by 20 percent by 2020, based on 2010 levels